SuperOfficeDocs/superoffice-docs/docs/database/tables/ticket-log.md

 ---
-uid: table-ticket-log
+uid: table-ticket_log
-title: ticket\_log table
+title: ticket_log table
 description: This table contains log entries for the tickets. so.generated: true
 keywords:
   - "database"
   - "ticket_log"
-so.date: 03.22.2021
+so.date: 11.02.2021
 so.topic: reference
 so.envir:
   - "onsite"